Villavicencio-Marella House: Architecture and style

 The house is a three-bayed bahay na bato.
 The walls of the entire house, including the second floor except the front, are built of adobe blocks.
 A wooden volada on the second floor fronting the street is walled with carved molave panels and wall-to-wall sliding capiz windows topped by multi-lobed exterior transoms, also of capiz.
-Above the upper window sill are decorative slats, where Japanese lanterns were hung during processions.
-Ventanilla or "little windows" beneath the window sill are faced with iron grillwork wrought in the palmette motif with cast-lead ornamentation typical of the 1870s.
+Above the upper window sills are decorative slats, where Japanese lanterns were hung during processions.
+Ventanillas or "little windows" beneath the window sills are faced with iron grillwork wrought in the palmette motif with cast-lead ornamentation typical of the 1870s.
 The neo-Gothic ogee arches are carved on the main double doors replicated those in the older Villavicencio House.

 The house is unusual because the town main double doors of the zaguan are built on either side of the a central bay sporting a large decorative wrought-iron grills with a palmatte motif decorated with cast-lead ornaments.
 The left door led to that part of the zaguan where the carriage was kept when not in use.
 A door on the left opened to the central garden with a tone stairway at the end leading up to the azotea.
 The caballeriza or stable was located under the azotea.
 The left zaguan door also serve as a tradesman's entrance to the large and spacious concerns of the Villavicencio's.
 French doors on the street side let light in while sliding capiz windows on either side of the entresuelo ensured good cross-ventilation.